google-code-export/owlcms/distribution/README.txt

 3) Finalize and publish
-  - commit with "Release x.y.z" as comment
+  - commit all modified directories with "Release x.y.z" as comment
-  - tag with "x.y.z"
+  - tag both repositories with "x.y.z"
   - push
   - in project "distribution" run the maven goals:   antrun:run     (under eclipse "upload to code.google.com.launch") (this will send the files to the code.google.com/p/owlcms site)